Psaki says she will bring 'truth and transparency back' during first White House press briefing

 "He also said he felt like he was coming home," Psaki said.
 "Remember, he spent eight years here as vice president, in an important role as partner to former President Obama."

-Meanwhile, former President Trump did not attend Biden’s inaugural ceremony—in an extraordinary move—making him just the fourth president in United States history to skip the ceremony of his successor.
+Meanwhile, former President Trump did not attend Biden’s inaugural ceremony — in an extraordinary move — making him just the fourth president in United States history to skip the ceremony of his successor.

 Trump, though, left Biden a letter before departing the White House on Wednesday.